-The Registrants' off-balance sheet arrangements consist of letters of credit, construction, development and capital project commitments and certain operating agreements.
-For a discussion of these arrangements, please refer to notes 8 and 20 to the audited combined financial statements for the year ended December 31, 2016, included as Exhibit 2 to this annual report.
+The Registrants' off-balance sheet arrangements consist of letters of credit, construction and development project commitments and certain operating agreements.
+For a discussion of these arrangements, please refer to notes 8 and 20 to the audited combined financial statements for the year ended December 31, 2017, included as Exhibit 2 to this annual report.